brentd09/AZ040Labs/PowerShell-Lab-03.md

     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell
-    # Manually open Edge broweser and navigate to the E:\UserReport.XML
+    # Manually open Edge browser and navigate to the E:\UserReport.XML
     ```
     </Strong></details>
 1. Display a list of all the properties of all the Active Directory users in a comma-separated value (CSV) file.